punkindmajor/punkindmajor.github.io/README.md

 ![example](/Example_images.png)

 ### Dimensionality Reduction ###
+All the images are all flattend into one vector of size 784, with each pixel represening one dimension.
+The grayscale value of each pixel is treated as one feature.
+Thus the shape of resulting dataset becomes (784,60000) .
 We applied both PCA and t-SNE on the training set, with the vision to finding out if there is any underlying pattern among classes.
-We treated each 28*28 grayscale image as one flattended vector